GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments: Experiments

 To evaluate the impact of integrating LLMs with traditional algorithms under different shot strategies, we design two distinct shot prompt configurations as follows:

-\textbf{Algo-Direct:} It integrates the AoT-Dijkstra prompt with the same example used in FewShot-Base - providing two cases in the $10 \times 10$ grid, with each case including only the start point, end point, obstacles, and the optimal path computed using the Dijkstra algorithm.
+\textbf{Algo-Direct:} It integrates the AoP-Dijkstra prompt with the same example used in FewShot-Base - providing two cases in the $10 \times 10$ grid, with each case including only the start point, end point, obstacles, and the optimal path computed using the Dijkstra algorithm.

-\textbf{Algo-Reasoning:} Different from Algo-Direct, Algo-Reasoning combines AoT-Dijkstra with example that provides a detailed demonstration of the path planning reasoning steps from the starting point to the destination.
-To align with the reasoning process in this example, we configured the internal steps of AoT-Dijkstra in greater detail, clearly specifying how various situations encountered during path planning are handled.
+\textbf{Algo-Reasoning:} Different from Algo-Direct, Algo-Reasoning combines AoP-Dijkstra with example that provides a detailed demonstration of the path planning reasoning steps from the starting point to the destination.
+To align with the reasoning process in this example, we configured the internal steps of AoP-Dijkstra in greater detail, clearly specifying how various situations encountered during path planning are handled.